kaliumxyz/over-the-wire/narnia/readme.md

 ## level 0

-as alwasy the credentials of the frist level were given freely.
+as always the credentials of the frist level were given freely.
 username: narnia0
 password: narnia0